strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## Don't pass streams to components directly

 One of the most important aspects of software architecture might be the concept of **decoupling** pieces of code.
 Therefore we could consider passing streams to child components as a **bad practice** because it creates a very tight link between the parent component and the child component.
 They are no longer decoupled since subscriptions in the child component might trigger actions in the parent component.
-We never want the child component to be responsable of initiating data calls right?!
+We never want the child component to be responsible of initiating data calls right?!
 That's the task of the smart component.
 See the difference between
 [smart and dumb components here](http://blog.brecht.io/components-demystified/#smart-vs-dumb-components).
 A component should always receive an object or value and should not even care if that object or value comes from a stream or not.